AriannaMucig/CybersecurityLab/home.md

 ## Introduction and Objectives

 Capture The Flag (CTF) challenges are educational security simulations where practitioners test their penetration testing skills by identifying and exploiting vulnerabilities within a target system.
-The ultimate goal is to "capture" hidden text files known as "flags".
+The ultimate goal is to capture hidden text files known as flags.
 This report documents the security assessment of the vulnerable virtual machine "Game of Thrones (GOT) 1" that includes 7 main flags and 4 extra ones.
 For the purpose of this demo I focused exclusively on the 7 main flags.

 ## Lab Setup